sagnik26/sagnik26/README.md

 </div>

-- 🎮 Full-stack engineer building on the PlayStation platform at **Sony** — _**Building event-driven systems, Websockets at scale, GraphQL Federation architecture, High-performance UIs for both web & apps and features that ship to millions**_
+- 🎮 Full-stack engineer building on the PlayStation platform at **Sony** — _**event-driven systems, Websockets at scale, GraphQL Federation architecture, High-performance UIs for both web & apps and features that ship to millions**_

 - 🌱 Contributing to open source as much as I can